franciscop/server/docs/tutorials/upload-files/README.md

 ## Interface

 Our interface is going to be a simple text field and a `file` input.
-We'll use [Picnic CSS](https://picnicss.com/documentation#dropimage) to make it look like this:
+We'll use [Picnic CSS' Dropimage](https://picnicss.com/documentation#dropimage) to make it look like this:

 ![Upload Gallery](./img/upload-gallery.png)